There are a total of three projects, to be handed in at different times and with a different weight on the final grade, as listed below.

 Groups are not enabled in Devilry.
 This means that students in a group will need to submit the same files on Devilry.
 This is because peer review is individual (see below), therefore group members will not necessarily have the same final grade for a project.

 In addition to the notebook file, you should upload also all necessary files to run a notebook, or additional files you created along your notebook (e.g. a data file with the results of a long calculation).
 You do not need to upload the additional files that were present in the repository (e.g. atom files, images, etc.).
 Loading data files or code from the internet is not allowed.

 For the 100 points assigned to each project, 95 points are for the report itself (Jupyter notebook), and 5 points are given for peer review.
-The grade of each project can be improved by submitting an improved version (up to 30% of points not earned), see below for details.

 To mimic the peer-review process in scientific publications, you will have the opportunity to review the work of your colleagues.
 The main goal of peer review is to give constructive feedback so that your colleagues can learn from their mistakes and improve the submission.
 Peer review is optional.
 It will give up to 5 points that will be added to your project grade.
 If you have a perfect score in the project but elect not to do peer review, you will get a grade of 95.

 Peer review will be double-blind and individual.
 Each element of a group will be given a different assignment to review.
 It is expected that the 5 points will be awarded for most peer reviews, although obviously low-quality peer reviews will receive zero points.
 Borderline cases may be given less than 5 points.
 Examples of a low-quality review are:

 - Mostly meaningless or off-the-mark comments, where it is obvious the reviewer did not properly read the work